Lia Brown Psychotherapy and Counselling for individuals

 The process of therapy is about human relationships.
 The goals of therapy are about resolving the blocks to mature emotional functioning; achieving the capacity 'to love and to work'.
 In group therapy heterogenous groups maximise learning opportunities by providing a richer range of relationships and 'mirrors'.

-I run Group Analytic groups for upto eight individuals meeting for ninety minutes weekly over fourty weeks.
+I run Group Analytic groups for upto eight individuals, meeting for ninety minutes weekly.
 Some groups meet once per week, yet other groups meet twice per week for deeper work.
 The couples groups consist of up to four couples.
+Self Reflective Groups for professionals are useful for processing work related stress or trauma.

 Group Analysis is different to individual therapy and has many benefits including:-